SkymanOne/COMP3217_CW2/report.typ

 Binary classification of 6000 system traces traces

 == Solution
 The training data was split into 80/20 ratio.
 With 20% of data used for testing.
+After the model was selected, it is trained with 100% of the training data to further improve the accuracy.

 *Logistic Regression Classifier* was initally used and produced results of decent accuracy (*\~90%*).
 Further action was taken to optimise a hyperparameter _C_, which resulted in the boost of *\~3%*. *Decision Tree Classifier* was then used as it does not require scaling and normalisation of data and produced a model with *\~96%* accuracy. *Support Vector Machine* was also tried but did not yield accurate model even with tuning. *Random Forest Classifier* was also tried since it operates well on continious data which is present in the dataset.
 The model yielded *\~98%* accuracy.